Breakthroughs in Treating Hepatitis C

 As recently as 1986, doctors had just one drug for hepatitis C: interferon, similar to a protein that occurs naturally in the body.
 And it worked in only 6% of patients.

 Now, new approaches that combine multiple medications can successfully treat more than 80% of people with this virus.

 In fact, hepatitis C, which causes inflammation of the liver, is one of the few chronic diseases that doctors have cured—meaning no traces of the virus remain in the bloodstream.
 And researchers continue to make discoveries that improve the safety and effectiveness of hepatitis C therapies.

 Genotyping the Virus

 Scientists have now identified six different types of hepatitis C virus, based on their genetic makeup.
 Each responds differently to treatment.
 Three-fourths of people with hepatitis C have genotype 1.
-Your doctor can do a blood test for genotype and use this information to choose the treatment that will work best.
+Your doctor can order a blood test for genotype and use this information to choose the treatment that will work best.

 From Double to Triple to Quadruple Therapy

 Doctors first combined interferon with another medication—ribavirin (brand names Copegus, Rebetol, and Ribasphere)—in the 1990s.
 By the early 2000s, this combination served as the standard of care.
 For many patients, including those with genotypes 2 and 3, 6 to 12 months of this so-called double therapy still works best for clearing the virus from their system.

 In 2011, the U.S. Food and Drug Administration (FDA) approved two new medications, boceprevir (Victrelis) and telaprevir (Incivek).
 These drugs were added to peginterferon and ribavirin to create triple therapy.
 Another medication—simeprevir (Olysio)—was approved in 2013.

 Drugs that Work Without Interferon